Days

 • Display your custom success message upon successful completion.

-Now we know why creating a custom user registration page is beneficial; let’s see how you can create one on your website.
+Now we know why creating a custom user registration page is beneficial, let’s see how you can create one on your website.

-In this section, we will go through a step by step process of creating a custom user registration page using the Elementor page builder.
+In this section, we will go through a step-by-step process of creating a custom user registration page using the Elementor page builder.

-Tools You Will Need
+WordPress Tools You Will Need

 In this tutorial, we will need plugins installed and activated on your website.

-Elementor Plugin
+Elementor

 Since we will be creating a page using the Elementor page builder, make sure it is installed and activated on your website.
 You can go with the Elementor Pro version as well, but the free version will work as well.